alexchwoj/cuarzo/README.md

 # cuarzo
-Cuarzo is a "language" (so to speak) oriented to web development.
+Cuarzo is a "language" (so to speak) in very early development, but it is planned that it will be oriented to web development with an already integrated HTTP server.

 # Features (At the moment)
 - Print